Skip to content

 A typical setup:

-- Requirements — each DORA obligation is recorded as a requirement on the relevant project (OFF-16 organisation, MFF-16 per-ICT-system).
-Fulfilment tracks through
+1. Requirements — each DORA obligation is recorded as a requirement on the relevant project (OFF-16 organisation, MFF-16 per-ICT-system).
+Fulfilment tracks through Not fulfilledFulfilled (with optional Out of scope).

-Not fulfilled→Fulfilled(with optionalOut of scope). - Controls — implemented measures (RMF documentation, vulnerability-management programme, incident-handling SOP, BC/DR plan, ICT-TPP register, contractual templates, TLPT participation records, resilience-testing plan, key-control mapping) are documented as named controls and mapped to one or more requirements.
+2. Controls — the framework templates pair DORA-specific overlay controls (carrying article-cited guidance and an evidence checklist for the duty, with full-regime and simplified-regime limbs separated) with shared, framework-agnostic governance controls reused across the ISO 27001 / ISO 42001 / NIS2 templates.
+Additional implemented measures (RMF documentation, vulnerability-management programme, incident-handling SOP, BC/DR plan, ICT-TPP register, contractual templates, TLPT participation records, resilience-testing plan, key-control mapping) are documented as named controls and mapped to one or more requirements.

 See Operationalizing DORA in Modulos for the practical rollout sequence.